 What is the Texas Lemon Law?

 The Lemon Law is a consumer law that protects buyers of new vehicles still under warranty by enforcing the warranty with the manufacturer.
 Under the law, the TxDMV can make the manufacturer buy back or replace your problem vehicle, but it won’t help you collect money damages or recover attorney’s fees.
 The Lemon Law has different requirements depending on whether the defect presents a “serious safety hazard” or not.
-To see if your problem vehicle is covered by the Lemon Law, call the TxDMV at 888.368.4689.
-More information about the Lemon Law and an online complaint form is available at http://www.txdmv.gov/motorists/consumer-protection/lemon-law.
+To see if the Lemon Law covers your problem vehicle, call the TxDMV at 888-368-4689.
+For more information, see the DMV'sTexas Lemon Law page, which includes an online complaint form.

 This article provides information on the Deceptive Trade Practices Act.

 This article explains the law about car repairs.
 This article was written by Texas RioGrande Legal Aid.

 This article explains when and why your vehicle or property can be repossessed, your rights, and how you might get the property back.

 This article lists steps to take if your car was flooded during a natural disaster.

 About credit reports and how to correct them.